-For devices that use Android 7.0 and later, you can use a certificate mapping profile to specify the client certificates that apps use.
+For Android devices, you can use a certificate mapping profile to specify the client certificates that apps use.
 The certificate mapping profile is not supported for BlackBerry Dynamics apps.

 Certificate mapping profiles allow you to specify the certificates that Android apps use.
 You can require an app to use a certificate sent to the device by a SCEP, user credential, or shared certificate profile.
 You can use a certificate with one or more specified apps or all managed apps.
 You can also specify whether an app uses a certificate any time that one is required, or only for connections to a specific URI.